 If you’re one of the millions of frequent Amazon shoppers, you should probably be using one of their no-annual-fee Visa Signature rewards cards for all your purchases, especially if you have Amazon Prime.

 This review covers the Amazon Rewards Visa Signature Card and the Amazon Prime Rewards Visa Signature issued by Chase.
 There’s also the Amazon.com Store Card (Review) issued by Synchrony Bank, but the two in this review are probably the ones you should consider, unless you want to pay for a large Amazon purchase over time.

 You can use these cards anywhere Visa cards are accepted, and you’ll earn rewards when you do, but you’ll get the most rewards value from these cards when you’re shopping on Amazon.
 Another nice touch is that these cards have no foreign transaction fees, so they won’t cost you more to use abroad.

 If you shop on Amazon, there’s no reason not to get one of these cards, as long as you have excellent credit and use the card responsibly by paying on time, in full, every month to avoid interest.

-Since there’s no annual fee on these card accounts, you may as well get one of these Amazon rewards cards just for your Amazon purchases.
+Since there’s no annual fee, you may as well get one of these Amazon rewards cards just for your Amazon purchases.
 It might also be a top pick for other types of spending, depending on what other cards you have.

-There’s a rare chance you could earn more rewards value with other cash back cards, but it’s unlikely you’ll find other cards that can consistently earn you more and be the best card for Amazon spending.
+There’s a rare chance you could earn more rewards value with other cash back cards, but it’s unlikely you’ll find other cards that can consistently earn you more for Amazon spending.

 This card will earn you: